markokhman/func-course/Chapter 1/Lesson 1.md

 ### Ethereum model: second generation blockchain

 5 years after Bitcoin, Ethereum came on stage and offered a further generalization on top of this model.
 The goal of Ethereum is to allow unrestricted innovation not only in the ways to work with the money (coins), but also allow people to define their own financial assets.
-Ethereum add the following ideas to Bitcoin:
+Ethereum adds the following ideas to Bitcoin:

 1. Each account’s state is not just the predicate + amount of coins, but an arbitrary data store + arbitrary Turing-complete code + amount of coins.
 2. To make execution safe, each operation has a precise definition of a cost in "gas units" that are paid by the account.